 Depending on your goal, below are some fast answers, but don’t hurt your results by just stopping here.
 Keep reading after this section to understand sets work so you can apply it to your training as you progress!

-- For size- the more weekly sets you perform for a given muscle group, the more it will grow
+- How many exercises per muscle group hypertrophy- the more weekly sets you perform for a given muscle group, the more it will grow

-- For strength and endurance- one good working set can be enough
+- How many exercises per muscle group for strength and endurance- one good working set can be enough

 I know that lacked depth, but it was only the short answer.
 Keep reading to understand how many exercises to do per muscle group.